 Rotate the boundary width control dial to adjust both the warning vibration zone and static stimulation zone.
 Turn the dial clockwise to increase the boundary width, or counterclockwise to decrease the boundary width.
 Repeat this process until the desired boundary width is achieved.
 We recommend setting this dial such that the vibration is 4 or more feet away from the installed boundary wire.
-The signal field on either side of the boundary wire is 75% warning / vibration and 25% static stimulation.
+The signal field has a 25% vibration warning and 75% static stimulation.